If you want to earn a reputable bachelor’s degree from a university, you may think you know your options: traditional on-campus or online education.

 1. You’re ready to put in the work.

-Completing a degree in 12 months is possible, and we can point to UW Flexible Option graduates who have done it.
+Completing a fast, online bachelor’s degree in 12 months is possible, and we can point to UW Flexible Option graduates who have done it.
 However, word to the wise: it’s challenging.

 You will likely need to dedicate 30 to 40 hours to your studies each week.
-In fact, if your goal is to finish in one year, you might want to think about your studies like you would a full-time job.
+In fact, if your goal is to finish in one year, you will want to think about your studies like you would a full-time job.
+Students who do this are typically self-starters, disciplined, and highly motivated.

-Keep in mind that some students who complete their degrees this fast work part-time or are deployed overseas.
-Others have been in their fields for a long time and can apply a wealth of existing knowledge to their studies.
-If you are in a situation like this or can otherwise find the time to commit to school, then this accelerated pace might be a good fit for you.
+On the other hand, keep in mind that some students who complete their degree this fast are working part-time or are deployed overseas.
+Others have been in their fields for a long time and have a wealth of existing knowledge they can apply to their studies.
+Some are currently between jobs, looking for a quick way to upskill or reskill and they have extra available time right now.
+If any of the above apply to you, then an accelerated pace might be a good fit.

 Get a UW Flexible Option Degree Guide